-We are early in our development efforts and we have only one product candidate in clinical development, with all other research programs still in the preclinical or discovery stage.
+We are early in our development efforts, with all of our research programs currently in the nonclinical or discovery stage.
 We have a limited history of conducting clinical trials to test our product candidates in humans.\

-We are early in our development efforts and most of our operations to date have been limited to developing our platform technologies and conducting drug discovery and preclinical studies.
-Our lead FA GeneTACTM product candidate, DT-216, entered into a Phase 1 clinical trial in March 2022, the first clinical trial for one of our product candidates and the MAD Phase 1 clinical trial of DT-216 is ongoing.
-As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our ongoing and planned clinical trials will be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.
+We are early in our development efforts and most of our operations to date have been limited to developing our platform technologies and conducting drug discovery and nonclinical studies.
+Our lead FA GeneTACTM product candidate, DT-216, entered into a SAD Phase 1 clinical trial in March 2022, the first clinical trial for one of our product candidates and we completed the MAD Phase 1 clinical trial of DT-216 in August 2023.
+We withdrew our IND for DT-216 in October 2023, as we plan to submit a new IND with an improved formulation.
+As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our clinical trials will be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.